ackvf/eslint-stylistic/docs/guide/getting-started.md

 :::info Unified Plugin

-We used to provide separate plugins for each language like `@stylistic/eslint-plugin-js`, but **since v5**, we have merged them into a single plugin.
+We used to provide separate plugins for each language like `@stylistic/eslint-plugin-js` and `@stylistic/eslint-plugin-ts`, but **since v5**, we have merged them into a single plugin.

 Those separated plugins would still work but would not receive new features.
 Please consider migrating to the unified plugin.